Projects

 GCCF GHANA

-GCCF and African festival foundation joint Venture
+GCCF and African festival foundation combine project

 GCCF Ghana sector number three lead by Nogbe kossi and Linus victory fiyano .